 Because communication with stakeholders begins right at the start of a project, you'll create your engagement plan during the project planning phase.
 Once you have an idea for a project, identify who your stakeholders are and how involved they need (or want) to be.
 As the project progresses, you can adjust your SEP to meet their needs.

 A stakeholder engagement plan should not prompt your team to listen to some stakeholders while ignoring others.
-What it should do is guide you through the project planning process and help you communicate with those who desire it most.
+What it should do is guide you through the project planning process and help you communicate with those who most desire it.

 One benefit of an SEP is its collaborative nature.
 When you incorporate your SEP into work management software, your team can update the document as needed and assign ownership to different sections.
 This will also give you the freedom to share the plan between projects and people.

-Interest level: Give stakeholders labels based on what level of interest or engagement they have in the project.
+Interest level: Assign stakeholders labels based on their level of interest or engagement in the project.
 See the five levels of stakeholder engagement below.

-Influence level: Give stakeholders rating labels from very high to very low based on how much influence they have on the project.
+Influence level: Assign stakeholders rating labels from very high to very low based on their influence on the project.

 Communication frequency: Identify how often you'll communicate with this stakeholder.